 Now and Then: Cela hospital as it looks now (left), and back in 1975 during Ops Savannah.
 Cela was a staging post for the SADF during the campaign for battles such as EBO and Bridge 14.
 It is here where the wounded were treated after the defeat of the SADF at EBO.
 In the town was also an important airstrip used by the SADF, and from which the SAAF Cessna 172 flew when it was shot down on a recce mission.
 A barefoot SADF soldier can be seen walking in front of the graffiti covered building in the picture on the right.

-GE aerial photo showing the whereabouts of the hospital and monastery in the previous pictures, The Brigade HQ was in the monastery and the Recce HQ is indicated as "HQ".
+GE aerial photo showing the whereabouts of the hospital and Catholic monastery in the previous pictures, The Brigade HQ was in the monastery and the Recce HQ is indicated as "HQ".

 Photograph of an Alouette helicopter taken during Operation